 The law is named after Jeanne Clery, a 19-year-old Lehigh University freshman, who was raped and murdered in her campus residence hall in 1986.
-Clery's parents stated that if they had known about the crime on campus, they never would have allowed their daughter to attend that college.
+Clery's parents later said that had they known about the crime on campus, they never would have allowed their daughter to attend that college.
 In response to this tragic incident, the Clery Act was passed.